Home

 Picture: Sigurd TowrieBefore we consider the effort required to quarry and transport the stones themselves, we should first look at the preparation of the site.

-We can't say for sure what the builders of the Brodgar and Stenness rings were looking for when they set out to find a location for their monuments, but it seems very likely that the chosen sites were significant in some way.
+We can't say for sure what the builders of the Brodgar and Stenness rings were looking for when they set out to find a location for their monuments, but it seems very likely that the chosen sites were significant to them.

 The reasoning behind this is simple.
 There were undoubtedly easier places to erect a stone circle - sites, for example, that did not require the builders to mine through bedrock as part of the construction.
-The 123-metre diameter ditch that surrounds the Ring o' Brodgar is cut from solid rock.
+The 123-metre diameter ditch that surrounds the Ring of Brodgar, was 7.5 metres deep and is cut from solid rock.

 Once the ditch digging was under way, or complete, work probably began stripping away the turf and vegetation covering the enclosure, ready for the outline of the stone ring to be measured and marked out.